State University of New York at Oswego

 Top Programs

 The fields State University of New York at Oswego awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Top Careers

-Where these majors tend to lead — common career paths for State University of New York at Oswego's most popular programs, with median pay and projected growth.
+Where these majors tend to lead — common career paths for State University of New York at Oswego's most popular programs, ranked by median pay with our proprietary scorecard insights.

 Frequently Asked Questions

-Based in Oswego, New York, State University of New York at Oswego keeps admissions accessible, extending offers to roughly 81% of those who apply.
+Based in Oswego, New York, State University of New York at Oswego admits most of the students who apply; the acceptance rate is roughly 81%.
 Admitted students typically arrive with an average SAT score near 1,187.
-The school reports a graduation rate of roughly 60%.
+The graduation rate is roughly 60%.

-Ten years out, alumni of State University of New York at Oswego earn a median of $57,566, roughly in line with national averages for graduates.
+Ten years out, alumni of State University of New York at Oswego earn a median of $57,566, roughly in line with the national average for college graduates.

 Similar Schools